-IP phones are the most common video endpoints within the Cisco Unified Communications System.
-To add video to the IP phones for users, enterprises can use a camera for the Cisco Unified IP Phone 9971, use endpoints such as the Cisco E20 Video Phone, or connect the IP phone to a PC running Cisco Unified Video Advantage.
-Enterprises can also deploy soft clients such as Cisco Unified Personal Communicator.
+IP phones, TelePresence personal units, and rich media software clients are the most common video endpoints within the Cisco Unified Communications System.
+To add video to the IP phones for users, enterprises can use a camera for the Cisco Unified IP Phone 9971, use endpoints such as the Cisco TelePresence System EX60 or EX90 personal TelePresence units, or connect the IP phone to a PC running a software client that supports the Cisco Audio Session Tunnel (CAST).
+Enterprises can also deploy soft clients such as Cisco Jabber.
+Third-party endpoints that support protocols such as H.323 and SIP can also be deployed with Cisco Unified CM.

-Endpoints that support protocols such as H.323 and SIP can also be deployed with Cisco Unified CM.
-The decision to use H.323 is primarily determined by the use of H.239 for data sharing (for example, sharing PC screens during video calls) or if H.235 is used to pass secure tokens between endpoints for a video call with secure media between the endpoints.
+Whenever possible, SIP should be used instead of H.323 as a call control protocol for the endpoints.
+However, the decision to use H.323 is primarily determined by the use of H.239 for data sharing (for example, sharing PC screens during video calls) or if H.235 is used to pass secure tokens between endpoints for a video call with secure media between the endpoints.
 The type of user features, such as presence, also govern the type of protocol used for the endpoints, and the protocol choice is primarily dependent on the support for the features needed on the endpoints.

-SIP video devices supported by Cisco Unified CM include the Cisco 9900 Series IP Phones, Cisco E20 Video Phone, Cisco Cius, third-party SIP devices (advanced), or the generic desktop and room system video device.
+SIP video devices supported by Cisco Unified CM include the Cisco 9900 Series IP Phones, Cisco E20 Video Phone, Cisco Cius, TelePresence personal units (for example, Cisco EX60 and EX90), third-party SIP devices (advanced), or the generic desktop and room system video device.
 Video can be enabled on the Cisco 9900 Series IP Phones by means of the video capabilities configuration for the devices.
 Configuration for the Cisco E20 Video Phone is on the phone itself.
 Cius supports video for calls with its front facing camera.
 The third-party SIP device (advanced) phone type or the generic video devices are additional options for endpoints from Polycom, Lifesize, Sony, and other manufacturers.
 While the configuration on Unified CM for these endpoints has not changed from earlier versions, the operation of Unified CM has been optimized to support the Cisco E20 Video Phone, Cisco Cius, Tandberg endpoints, and third-party endpoints more efficiently.
 Features such as the ability to process Early Offer from the endpoints and process them across SIP trunks without the use of MTP resources provide call signaling optimization and reduce the time to establish media for the call.
 Unified CM can also now support HD calls from these endpoints so that additional signaling (such as RTCP or parameters passed between the endpoints) is processed and sent across to achieve an optimal video call between the two devices.
-While Cius needs additional consideration due to its flexible use as a video phone when docked and as a Wi-Fi tablet when undocked, a Wi-Fi network is recommended for audio, and appropriate bandwidth should be used for calls.
+While tablet when undocked, a Wi-Fi network is recommended for audio, and appropriate bandwidth should be used for calls.
 For additional information on wireless deployments, see the chapter on Mobile Unified Communications, page 25-1.

-For detailed information on the capabilities of the various IP phones and Cisco Unified Video Advantage, see the chapter on Unified Communications Endpoints, page 18-1.
+For further information on the capabilities of the various IP phones and Cisco software clients, see the chapter on Unified Communications Endpoints, page 18-1.
 For additional information on soft clients such as Cisco Unified Personal Communicator and the Client Services Framework, see the chapter on Cisco Collaboration Clients and Applications, page 24-1.

-Selecting the appropriate IP phones and endpoints for users to make video calls depends on the features desired and capabilities needed for video calls.
+Selecting the appropriate IP phones and endpoints for users to make video calls depends on the features desired, visual experience required, and capabilities needed for video calls.
 The available options provide flexibility for designing and deploying clients for different types of users.